prismyland/prismy/readme.md

 ### E2E Tests

-End to end tests are very simple
+End to end tests are very simple.

 ```ts
 import got from 'got'